openfga/java-sdk/README.md

 We strongly recommend you initialize the `OpenFgaClient` only once and then re-use it throughout your app, otherwise you will incur the cost of having to re-initialize multiple times or at every request, the cost of reduced connection pooling and re-use, and would be particularly costly in the client credentials flow, as that flow will be preformed on every request.

-> The `Client` will by default retry API requests up to 3 times on 429 and 5xx errors.
+> The `Client` will by default retry API requests up to 3 times.
+Rate limiting (429) errors are always retried.
+Server errors (5xx) are retried for all operations, with delay calculation using `Retry-After` headers when provided or exponential backoff as fallback.

 #### No Credentials